olamilittlewise/Exploratory_Data_Analysis_with_Microsoft_SQL_Server/README.md

-# Airline Flight Delays with Microsoft SQL Server
+# Airline Flight Delays Analysis with Microsoft SQL Server

 This is an exhibition of my skills in using Microsoft SQL to interact with a relational database.
 The data used in this project was provided by Quantum Analytics NG.
 It contains records for 5,000,000+ commercial airline flights in 2015, compiled for the U.S. DOT Air Travel Consumer Report.
 Each record represents a single flight, including the airline